 ‘Help to Buy’ is a Government-backed equity loan scheme to help you buy your new home.
 With the help of up to 20% equity loan from the government you can buy your home with a 5% deposit.

-- The Government will lend you up to 20% of the property value through an equity loan which can be repaid at any time during the loan term or on the sale of your home.
+- The Government will lend you up to 20% of the value of your property through an equity loan

 Need more information?

 Watch some of the helpful video guides from the Government's Own Your Home YouTube Channel.